AdobeDocs/commerce-marketplace/src/pages/guides/sellers/seller-overview/index.md

 ---
-group: marketplace-sellers
-title: Seller Overview
+title: Seller overview
-redirect_from: /marketplace/sellers/overview.html
 ---

+# Seller overview

 As an extension seller, your process starts with the extension development and testing.
 During this phase, be sure to follow the [Best Practices for Extension Developers][1].